 But what you need to know is that you should keep this information as a record of your own personal accomplishments in order to tell your career story.

-You need to take those SMM principles and then apply them to yourself.
+You need to take these three SMM principles and then apply them to yourself.

 - How have you improved business performance?

 - How have you boosted the effectiveness or efficiency of meetings/events?